 But the deployment came at a very bad time: when she was given the news, she was 10 days away from her wedding day.

-The soldier and her fiancé had been planning this year for well over a year since they got engaged in April of last year.
-She had everything ready: the venue, the flower arrangements, and her dress — but was forced to cancel everything.
+The soldier and her fiancé had been planning their wedding for well over a year, since they got engaged in April of last year.
+Elainnie had everything ready: the venue, the flower arrangements, and her dress — but was forced to cancel everything.

 The couple is currently weighing their options: they can marry in a chapel, in a court, or just plan an entirely new wedding!